Manecas1221212/romance/chapter_19.md

 Jessica had responded immediately: *Thank you!
 Happy to help.
 Let me know if you need anything else.*

 Anna deleted the thread.
-Closed the encrypted file where she'd documented all her "evidence" against Jessica.
-Shut down her laptop.

 Went home to her ghost of a husband and her children who were learning not to ask too many questions.

 And told herself that it had all been worth it.

 The sabotage had stopped.
 That proved Jessica had been behind it.
 That proved Anna had been right.

+The police would never be able to prove Jessica had been sabotaging Anna.
+Only she and Andrew knew about it, because they were the only ones who had believed there was sabotage in the first place.
+And even if Andrew told the police, no one would back him up.
+IT had found no evidence.
+No one had believed Anna when she'd mentioned it.
+It was perfect.

 She'd eliminated a threat.
 Solved a problem.
 Protected everything she'd built.

-She refused to consider any other possibility.

-Because if she'd been wrong—if Jessica had been innocent—then Anna wasn't a strategic problem-solver protecting her career.

-She was just a murderer who'd killed for nothing.

-And that was a truth she couldn't afford to face.

-Not yet.